MickeMakaron/gyg-framework/README.md

 2. The page interprets the remaining arguments ($gyg['args']) and does something with them.

 ##Rendering
-Additionally, the gyg-framework offers a MVC-structured rendering model.
+Additionally, the gyg-framework offers an MVC-structured rendering model.
 This is entirely located in the page.
 To make use of it, the page's file structure is as follows:

 MODEL FILE: